aryn-ai/sycamore/docs/source/welcome_to_sycamore/get_started.md

 * Restart docker desktop

 You may also want to reset the configuration entirely, although in all the cases where we have seen these problems, no persistent state existed to be reset.

-Reach out for help via email or on the Sycamore Slack channel

 ## Contact us